 Banned: Represents a status of an individual you may not want to post to your page, view upcoming opportunities, or interact with your group.
 If banned users are logged in, they cannot view your group, register for opportunities, nor post to your wall.
-Note that your GivePulse group page is public, so they can always visit as a guest and can view your events if they are public.
+Note that if your GivePulse group page is public, they can always visit as a guest and can view your events if they are public.
 They can also create fake accounts and pretend to be someone else.
 If that is the case, please contact us and we'll work with you to try and create a safe and enjoyable experience for your other users.

 Event Management Tools

 Manually Register: You are able to manually register a user for an event

 Invite: You are able to invite a user to register for the event by entering their name and email address.
 This user will then get an email providing a link for them to register for the event.

 Private (Invite Only): If you set an event as private (invite only), only individuals who have a link to register for the event are able to.
 You can either send the link outside of GivePulse or can click "Invite" on the event dashboard to send users the link through the GivePulse system.

 Decline: Declining a user's registration will prompt an email to be sent that tells them their registration has been declined, reopen their spot, and will stop them from being able to re-register for the same event.

 Cancel: Cancelling a user's registration will prompt an email to be sent that tells them their registration has been cancelled and reopen their spot, but will not stop them from re-registering for the same event.

 Single Day: The event is only taking place on one day.

 Multi Day: The event is taking place over the course of multiple days.